 Lower wild horse numbers would result in decreased grazing pressure on vegetation resources, including riparian areas.
-These areas would be expected to improve in the absence of over-utilization by wild horses, which would lead to healthier, more vigorous forage plants.
+These areas would be expected to improve with the removal of the excess wild horses, which would lead to healthier, more vigorous forage plants.
 Over the long-term, improving range conditions would be expected to result in increased vegetation density, reproduction and productivity and an increase in the amount of vegetation available for use as forage, this could take numerous years (may take 20+ years in some areas) in the harsh Mojave Desert environment.
 Impacts of hoof action on the soil around unimproved springs would also be reduced, which should lead to increased bank stability and improved riparian habitat conditions.
-There would also be a reduction in hoof action on upland habitats and reduced competition among individual wild horses for available water sources.
+There would also be a reduction in hoof action on upland habitats and at water sources.